williamlines/golden-square-makers/pills/setting_up_an_rspec_project.md

 # Generate an RSpec template
 ; rspec --init

+# Create a folder for your implementation code
+; mkdir lib

 # And create a repository for your changes
 ; git init .
 ; git add .